PHP-FFMpeg/PHP-FFMpeg/docs/source/Recipes.rst

 Interactive
 ...........

-This interface provide a method to list available codec for the format The example below provide a format object listing available videocodec for flash video.
+This interface provides a method to list available codecs for the format.
+The example below provides a format object listing available video-codecs for video supported in flash player.

 .. code-block:: php